Maryborough Castlemaine District Football Netball League: 2014 Ladder

 Navarre overcame a slow start in Sunday’s Maryborough-Castlemaine District Football League grand final before powering away from Carisbrook to win by 55 points at Princes Park.

-The 16.21 (117) to 9.8 (62) victory capped a magnificent double for the MCDFL’s latest power side - not only back-to-back flags, but an undefeated 2014 season.
+The 16.21 (117) to 9.8 (62) victory capped a double for the MCDFL’s latest power side, with back-to-back flags and an undefeated 2014 season.
 “This is probably sweeter than last year” Navarre coach Daniel Parkin said.
 “Back-to-back is hard to do, but to have also done it undefeated this year is unbelievable.”

 While the final result was a 55-point win to Navarre, there were anxious moments early for the Grasshoppers.
 The Grasshoppers kicked the opening goal of the game through Cody Driscoll, but that would be their only major of the first term.

 Through the Grasshoppers’ previous 18 games this year, no side had led them by more than 10 points at any of the quarter breaks.
 But by quarter-time they were 20 points down after the Redbacks had the better of the first term.
 The Redbacks had nine scoring shots to four to lead 4.5 to 1.3 at quarter-time.
 Jackson Bowen, Liam Cunningham, Matthew Bilton and Cole Roscholler all kicked first-term goals for the Redbacks.
 But the 20-point quarter-time lead should have been more after the Redbacks squandered several gettable set-shots.

 However, the Grasshoppers were quick to respond to the challenge in the second term.
 With the midfield led by Josh Driscoll, Ben Scott, Sam Kaye and captain Louis Hannett getting on top, the Grasshoppers surged back.

 Navarre kicked 5.3 to 1.1 in the second term, with a goal to Kris Brennan with the last kick of the quarter giving the Grasshoppers a six-point lead at half-time, 6.6 to 5.6.